iuvbio/pandas_ods_reader/README.md

 It uses `ezodf` to read in the ods file.
 If a range is specified in the sheet to be imported, it seems that `ezodf` imports empty cells as well.
-Therefore, all completely empty rows and columns are dropped from the DataFrame, before it is returned.
+Therefore, completely empty rows and columns are dropped from the DataFrame, before it is returned.
+Only trailing empty rows and columns are dropped.

 Dependencies
 ---